 Interdisciplinary Science Initiative - The ISIs have the objective to foster rapid response schemes for trans-Domain activities and to prepare to targeted activities.
 A procedure for ISIs will be developed to optimise the flexibility and the rapid response capacity of COST, as an intergovernmental instrument, to enhance the impact of the Lisbon strategy.
 In particular Trans-Domain initiatives undertaken by DCs to enhance new fields of collaboration are to be supported.
 COST is an integral part of the ERA.
 Thus it interacts not only with the ESF, but also with other actors such as the ERC, the EC, the JRC and EUREKA.
 ISIs are potential breeders of new scientific communities, around multidisciplinary topics and could also result in new Actions as spin offs from such strategic initiatives.

-The Executive Group of the CSO - The work of the CSO is prepared by an Executive Group, sometimes still referred to as JAF.
-The group consists of the President and the Vice-President of the CSO as well as five other delegates from the CSO chosen to represent different COST countries for a maximum duration of three years.
+The former Executive Group of the CSO - The work of the CSO is prepared by an Executive Group, previously referred to as JAF.
+The group consisted of the President and the Vice-President of the CSO as well as five other delegates from the CSO chosen to represent different COST countries for a maximum duration of three years.

 Joint Research Centre - The JRC is a research based policy support organisation and an integral part of the European Commission.